rvaughan74/exercism-answers/README.md

 # exercism-answers
 Collection of my answers to the coding challenges on exercism.io.

-**Note**
-These code solutions are designed to work with exercism.io's testing mechanisms and most likely cannot run standalone.
+**Note**: These code solutions are designed to work with exercism.io's testing mechanisms and most likely cannot run standalone.

 Shield: [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]